 Why should you travel to japan

-Japan mixes the new and old.
-You could walk down a street in a bustling city and then stumble across an old, tranquil shrine.
-Conversely, you could visit an ancient temple and find skyscrapers right behind it.
-This is due to Japan choosing to preserve heritage sites, so despite the various economic and industrialization booms it has experienced, Japan has retained much of its tradition and culture that you can easily experience right in the heart of its metropolitan city.
+Japan blends the new with the old seamlessly.
+You could stroll down a bustling city street and suddenly come across an ancient, tranquil shrine.
+Conversely, you might visit an age-old temple only to find skyscrapers towering behind it.
+This unique juxtaposition is a result of Japan’s commitment to preserving its heritage sites.
+Despite experiencing various economic and industrial booms, Japan has managed to retain much of its traditional culture and customs, which you can easily immerse yourself in right in the heart of its metropolitan cities.

-Traditional customs are still practised today.
-Matsuri’s—traditional Japanese festivals—are held everyday in various neighbourhoods, especially in summer.
-At these festivals you will see both young and senior Japanese people performing traditional dances in traditional clothing, and practising traditional rituals.
+Traditional customs are still very much alive today.
+Matsuri – traditional Japanese festivals – are held daily in various neighbourhoods, especially during the summer months.
+At these festivals, you’ll witness both young and elderly Japanese people donning traditional attire, performing traditional dances, and participating in age-old rituals.

-Traditional Japanese music, dance, theater, tea ceremonies, kimono-crafting, pottery and, of course, the famous geisha’s, are still well and alive in modern-day Tokyo for everyone to enjoy and experience.
+In modern-day Tokyo, traditional Japanese arts such as music, dance, theatre, tea ceremonies, kimono-crafting, pottery, and the iconic geisha culture are still thriving for everyone to enjoy and experience.

 Pop Culture